hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

 We can see that for offsets between 0 and 20 days calculated CFR is under 1%.
 When we increase offset to over 20 days, getting to almost 3% when extended to full five weeks.

-Another way to look at the same data is to draw it as a histogram with a smooth curve, to see frequency of different CFR values:
+Another way to look at the same data is to draw it as a density plot, to see frequency of different CFR values:

 <figure>
   <div class="cfrHistograms" style="max-width: 360px; margin: auto;">Germany</div>
-  <figcaption>Histogram of different calculated CFR values for offsets 0 to 35 days, for cases reported in Germany in September 2020.</figcaption>
+  <figcaption>Density plots of different calculated CFR values for offsets 0 to 35 days, for cases reported in Germany in September 2020.</figcaption>
 </figure>

 Again, the chart shows that most values are under 1%, and all values are under 3%.